hiyouga/LLaMA-Factory/README.md

 ### Modularity
 We believe our SP implementation in 360-LLaMA-Factory introduces minimal code change and is highly modular.
-We have submitted a PR to LLaMA-Factory and will work cooperatively for it to be merged.

 SP mainly changes three modules: data processing, model and loss computation.
 We believe SP is in essence a change to model since all SP methods have to change the attention forward method somehow, otherwise no correct computation could be achieved given the split of sequences on multiple GPUs.
 Therefore, we add `sequence_parallel_size` in `model_args.py`.